 The Resource Access Monitor tool displays the names of any system resources that are accessed by programs running under the supervision of Sandboxie.
-Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool replaces the older and more cumbersome Sandboxie Trace facility.
+Designed to make it easy to identify those system resources which should be excluded from sandboxing, this tool can be used with the Sandboxie Trace options.

 Using the Monitor

 When inactive, the Resource Access Monitor does not use any system resources and does not have any performance impact on any running programs.
-When active, the Resource Access Monitor consumes 64K bytes of system memory and has a small performace penalty on sandboxed programs.
-Network Administrators may want to use the MonitorAdminOnly to restrict the use of this tool for user accounts which are not members of the Administrators group.
+When active, the Resource Access Monitor consumes 64K bytes of system memory and has a small performance penalty on sandboxed programs.
+Network Administrators may want to use the MonitorAdminOnly setting to restrict the use of this tool for user accounts which are not members of the Administrators group.